ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-20-AmazonInterview.md

 ## Story: Doxygen
 Situation: Busy working time.
 One of biggest bluetooth sample code
 Task: Delivery proper format and automatically matain document.
 Actioin: Take extra time after work.
 To prepare all the tutorial material.
-And give the esay sample to approve value and ask for extra resouce(other's employees
+And give the esay sample to approve value and ask for extra resouce(other's employee's time).
+Host a meeting
+Resut: I got meaninful bounous 1 dollar.

 New cooperation Story: When I was working in JMEX.
 I need to play the role of demonstrating the products.
 Some opportunity comes.
 Gym Tracker
 The risk is a reputation for the company.
 However, it might be a new blue ocean for company.